best massage gun under 200

 Both of these Ekrins are available for under $200.
 Are they worth it?

-For the under $200 category, now in 2023, it’s somewhat easy to find good massage guns that will serve you well.
 However, it’s also not uncommon to encounter devices that just won’t cut it – very poor performance features.

 We believe it’s very important that the performance features be good enough because there are flashy toys in the market.
 All these brands do is embellish their products to look like Theragun or Hypervolt but with no real quality.

-Amplitude Comparison of Massage Guns for Under $200
+Top Full-Sized Massage Guns for Under $200

 Ekrin B37 – Editor’s Top Pick